 Suppose, then, that the idea is to create catastrophic economic conditions sufficient to provoke societal collapse.
 Like Weimar Germany, suppose there's runaway inflation, unemployment is astronomical, people are rioting in the streets against the government or there are race riots, looting of stores and destruction of property is pervasive, demonstrations erupt into pitched battles between left and right, and desperate demands for order and stability arise.

 What, then, if the government suspends the Constitution and elections?
-And using the National Defense Authorization Act law that allows the army to detain U.S. citizens indefinitely, puts dissenters, whose names they got off of Facebook, in the new FEMA detention camps.
+And using the National Defense Authorization Act law that allows the army to detain U.S. citizens indefinitely, puts dissenters, whose names they got from "Main Core" (a database of possible dissenters that NSA keeps that has at least eight million names), in the new FEMA detention camps.
 Then again, under the executive order Obama signed, their property is confiscated and most industry is nationalized.
 Imagine the new DHS armored checkpoints placed in strategic locations to check on the movements and identity papers of Americans, while drones fly overhead seeking out right-wing militias for assaults by United Nations troops invited in by the President to help restore order.
-(Russian troops have been conducting anti-terrorism exercises alongside American soldiers in the United States.)
+(Russian troops have been conducting anti-terrorism exercises alongside American soldiers in the United States and US troops have emphasized urban combat, even exercising in American cities.)
 Is such a scenario possible?

 In 1933, after a mental case set fire to the Reichstag, the Nazis created a massive propaganda campaign, complete with forged documents and alleged confessions indicating the communists were planning a bloody uprising, something like the revolution they staged in Russia, and planned to slaughter the bourgeoisie.
 People bought it and were relieved when Hitler issued an edict eliminating all civil rights and constitutional protections as a tool to handle the "emergency."